Stolen horses from multiple parishes found in Baton Rouge; minor arrested for theft

 This incident is just the latest livestock theft.

-The two thefts, and a horse being left to die on the Southern Universities campus has made many question if these incidents were all done by the same group of people.
+The two thefts, and a horse being left to die on the Southern University's campus weeks ago, has made many question if these incidents were connected to the same group of people.

-WBRZ asked the Ascension Parish Sheriff's office if this theft, and the theft from two weeks ago are connected.
+WBRZ asked the Ascension Parish Sheriff's office if the thefts are connected.
+They said it's too soon to say for certain whether there's any connection.

-They told us they are still investigating, and will let us know for sure when that investigation ends.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.